254nm/L2X9RebootCore/README.md

     PacketPerSecond | Prevent 99% of packet based crash exploits ProjectileCrash | Prevents the snowball in unloaded chunks crash by ray tracing projectiles and preventing them from going into unloaded chunks
     ProjectileVelocity | Prevent the "32k bow" exploit Redstone | Prevent about 98% of all redstone based lag machines.
-Demo [here](https://youtu.be/7_H4m-GJtqs)
 ```
 ### - RandomSpawn | A basic random spawn that prevents players from spawning in water and lava
 ### - TabList | A basic tablist